Tutoring is a free service to all current WKCTC students. We require a valid and active

 KCTCS student email.

-for your convenience, we strongly recommend an appointment.
+convenience, we strongly recommend an appointment.

 Our hours are posted on our main webpage.
 They do change slightly for the summer,